keyporttech/helm-csi-driver-nfs/README.md

 ## Introduction

 This Kubernetes helm chart allows the management of Network File System (NFS) storage.
 It does this by deploying, to each node in the cluster, a pod running both the driver and CSI Node Driver Registrar sidecar containers.
-Applications can access existing NFS shares by simply specifying a Persistent Volume (PV) and Persistent Volume Claim (PVC).
+Applications can access existing NFS shares by simply specifying a Storage Class (SC), Persistent Volume (PV) and Persistent Volume Claim (PVC).

 This chart was developed and tested on kubernetes version 1.19, but should work on earlier or later versions.